abbliseng/INDA-Projekt/README.md

 ## Project Description
 (Include short part about how feasible your project is and how it can be divided into weeks)
 ### MVP Requirements
+See Canva project above.
+The parts of the map colored cerise is the MVP of this project.

 ## Who does what?